linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 1 - Introduction/Chapter 03 - How Securities Are Traded.md

 Why do investors truthfully reveal their interest in an offering to the investment banker?
 Might they be better off expressing little interest, in the hope that this will drive down the offering price?
 Truth is the better policy in this case because truth telling is rewarded.
 Shares of IPOs are allocated across investors in part based on the strength of each investor's expressed interest in the offering.
 If a firm wishes to get a large allocation when it is optimistic about the security, it needs to reveal its optimism.
 In turn, the underwriter needs to offer the security at a bargain price to these investors to induce them to participate in bookbuilding and share their information.
 Thus, IPOs commonly are underpriced compared to the price at which they could be marketed.
 Such underpricing is reflected in price jumps that occur on the date when the shares are first traded in public security markets.

 Coursera's 2021 IPO was a fairly typical example of underpricing.
-The company issued about 15.7 million shares to the public at a price of  $33.
-The stock price began trading at$ 39 a share, a bit more than 18\% above the offering price.
+The company issued about 15.7 million shares to the public at a price of  \$33.
+The stock price began trading at\$ 39 a share, a bit more than 18\% above the offering price.

 While the explicit costs of an IPO tend to be around  $7\%$  of the funds raised, such underpricing should be viewed as another cost of the issue.
-For example, if Coursera had sold its shares for the $39 that investors obviously were willing to pay for them, its IPO would have raised  $18\%$  more money than it actually did.
+For example, if Coursera had sold its shares for the \$39 that investors obviously were willing to pay for them, its IPO would have raised  $18\%$  more money than it actually did.
 The money "left on the table" in this case exceeded the explicit cost of the stock issue.
 Nevertheless, underpricing seems to be a universal phenomenon.
 Figure 3.2 presents average first-day returns on IPOs of stocks across the world.
 The results consistently indicate that IPOs are marketed to investors at attractive prices.

 Pricing of IPOs is not trivial, and not all IPOs turn out to be underpriced.
 Some do poorly after issue.
 Facebook's 2012 IPO was a notable disappointment.
 Within a week of its IPO, Facebook's share price was 15\% below the 38 offer price, and five months later, its shares were selling at about half the offer price.
 (In the end, however, those who held on to their shares profited; within four years, the share price was well above 100.)